center-key/puppeteer-browser-ready/README.md

 It's primarily intended for use within [Mocha](https://mochajs.org) test cases.&nbsp;
 In addition to the raw HTML, you get a [cheerio](https://cheerio.js.org) reference so you can immediately run queries on the DOM.
+In addition to the raw HTML, you get a [node-html-parsed](https://github.com/taoqf/node-html-parser) root so you can immediately run queries on the DOM.

 ## A) Setup
 **Install packages:**